Common nightingale: Distribution and habitat

 In the U.K., the bird is at the northern limit of its range which has contracted in recent years, placing it on the red list for conservation.
 Despite local efforts to safeguard its favoured coppice and scrub habitat, numbers fell by 53 percent between 1995 and 2008.
-A survey conducted by the British Trust for Ornithology in 2012 and 2013 recorded some 3,300 territories, with most of these clustered in a few counties in the southeast of England, notably Kent, Essex, Suffolk, and East and West Sussex.
+A survey conducted by the British Trust for Ornithology in 2012 and 2013 recorded some 3,300 territories, with most of these clustered in a few counties in South East England and East Anglia, notably Kent, Essex, Suffolk, and East and West Sussex.

 By contrast, the European breeding population is estimated at between 3.2 and 7 million pairs, giving it green conservation status (least concern).

 Behaviour and ecology

 Nightingales are so named because they frequently sing at night as well as during the day.
 The name has been used for more than 1,000 years, being highly recognisable even in its Old English form nihtegale, which means "night songstress".
 Early writers assumed the female sang when it is in fact the male.
 The song is loud, with an impressive range of whistles, trills and gurgles.
-The male nightingales can produce a variable number of distinct song types whereas different individual birds can sing the same song type with minor variations (between them, or from rendition to rendition), resulting in extraordinarily large song repertoires (on average 190 with a maximum of 250 different song types).
-Its song is particularly noticeable at night because few other birds are singing.
-This is why its name includes "night" in several languages.
-Only unpaired males sing regularly at night, and nocturnal song probably serves to attract a mate.
-Singing at dawn, during the hour before sunrise, is assumed to be important in defending the bird's territory.
-Nightingales sing even more loudly in urban or near-urban environments, in order to overcome the background noise.
-The most characteristic feature of the song is a loud whistling crescendo that is absent from the song of its close relative, the thrush nightingale (Luscinia luscinia).
-It has a frog-like alarm call.
+The male nightingales can produce a variable number of distinct song types whereas different individual birds can sing the same song type with minor variations (between them, or from rendition to rendition), resulting in extraordinarily large song repertoires (on average 190 with a maximum of 250 different song types, exceptional males can exceed 300).
+A research by Proceedings of the National Academy of Sciences notes that common nightingales have a very large syllable repertoire, reported at about 1,160 syllables, versus 108 for the blackbird and 341 for the skylark.